 SECOND NAME: I’ve remarried and my daughter and my husband have the same last name.

-THIRD NAME: My two sons are from a previous marriage over a decade ago and they have my ex-husbands last name.
+THIRD NAME: My two sons are from a previous marriage over two decade ago and they have my ex-husbands last name.
 It doesn’t help that one of my son’s first name is my last name or that my other son has my last name as his middle name. ( “ANDRE”).
 I digress!

 I’m used to carrying documents showing that I have permission to travel with my sons.

-I smiled and pulled out my proof:
+I smiled and pulled out proof I had the right to leave the country with my daughter:

-- Handwritten note from my husband Blake which gave me permission to travel with Catherine.
+- Handwritten note from my husband Blake, which gave me permission to travel with Catherine.
 (It’s recommended you get this notarized but mine is not)

 - A photocopy of Blake’s Passport for good measure.

-Hypothetically speaking, had the passport agent asked me for proof that I had permission to travel with my son, I would have handed him a COURT ORDER which allows me to travel freely with my two boys.
+Hypothetically speaking, had the passport agent asked me for proof that I had permission to travel with my son, I would have handed him a COURT ORDER, which allows me to travel freely with my two boys.

-“Welcome Back to Canada” said the smiling customs agent.
+“Welcome Back to Canada,” said the smiling customs agent.

 Then the border police stamped our passport and off we went to my family’s house in Montreal.